Guadalupe Tubing Checklist & FAQ

-TENNIS SHOES, AQUA-SHOES, RIVER SANDALS with Straps or other “secure footwear” are needed to protect your feet against sharp objects, cuts, scrapes, bruises and the rocky and often slippery river bottom while walking to and from the entry/exit points for tubing on the Guadalupe River.
-If you forget your river shoes, WhiteWater Sports sells them, so no worries!
+- What type of shoes should I wear?TENNIS SHOES, AQUA-SHOES, RIVER SANDALS with Straps or other “secure footwear” are needed to protect your feet against sharp objects, cuts, scrapes, bruises and the rocky and often slippery river bottom while walking to and from the entry/exit points for tubing on the Guadalupe River.
 NOTE: Flip Flops are not recommended for river tubing as they slip and slide easily when wet or muddy and offer very little protection for your feet… they also slip off your feet easily and float away before you can retrieve them… leaving you with bare and unprotected feet!

-SUN BLOCK or SUN SCREEN should be applied both BEFORE and DURING each float trip or any time you are in the sun for extended periods.
+- Sun Protection SUN BLOCK or SUN SCREEN should be applied both BEFORE and DURING each float trip or any time you are in the sun for extended periods.
 It’s a good idea to bring a white short sleeve T-shirt and put it on if you begin to sunburn (see 3a below).
 We also sell sun block if you forget yours.

 A CAP, HAT or VISOR and SUNGLASSES will help shield your face, eyes and head from the rays of the hot Texas sun.

-Wear Appropriate Clothing – IMPORTANT: DO NOT wear clothing that will tangle and/or restrict your ability to swim, which could cause you to drown.
+- What type of clothing / swimsuit should I wear?Wear Appropriate Clothing – IMPORTANT: DO NOT wear clothing that will tangle and/or restrict your ability to swim, which could cause you to drown.
 DO NOT wear long pants, long sleeve shirts, scarves, coats, jackets, long dresses, Burkhas, Sari Dress Salwar Kameez, large, baggy, loose or heavy clothing of any type.
 Make sure your arms and legs have free movement at all times while you are tubing or when you are in the water.

-CHILDREN SHOULD be at least five (5) years old or older and MUST be accompanied by an adult for tubing on the river (age limits may change with water conditions).
+- What about small children?CHILDREN MUST be at least five (5) years old or older and MUST be accompanied by an adult for tubing on the river.
 Life jackets / vests are recommended for all children and all non swimmers and are provided “on request” at no charge with your tube rental.
 There are NO LIFE GUARDS ON DUTY, you will be on your own, use caution, think safety first!
-Parents & Guardians – you are responsible for your children… please watch your children at ALL times… please read this story – “Infant drowns in Wisconsin” – river tubing accident.
+Parents & Guardians – you are responsible for your children… please watch your children at ALL times.

 Whitewater Sports reserves the right to refuse service to anyone for any reason.
 When River Levels are above “Recreational Flows”, the River becomes more challenging and dangerous for children, seniors and non-swimmers, in which case we may not rent tubes to anyone who is at a higher risk by our estimations.